UK PM spooked as students at elite universities join pro-Palestine movement

 British Prime Minister Rishi Sunak told his cabinet on Tuesday there had been an “unacceptable rise in anti-Semitism” on campuses across the United Kingdom.

-He is expected to meet university bosses on Thursday.
+He is meeting university bosses on Thursday.

+“Universities should be places of rigorous debate but also bastions of tolerance and respect for every member of their community,” Sunak said.

 Earlier this month, the Union of Jewish Students, which says it represents 9,000 people in the UK and Ireland, said pro-Palestine encampments “create a hostile and toxic atmosphere on campus for Jewish students”.